 Use a high sun protection factor , because reapplying sunscreen will not bring sand back to the surface, but will only make your hourglass bigger again.
 It should therefore be as big as possible from the start.

-If you've forgotten to put on sunscreen and your little self-protection hourglass has already run out, then make sure you stay in the shade for the rest of the day and wear long clothing .
+If you have forgotten to put on sunscreen and your little self-protection hourglass has already run out, then make sure you stay in the shade for the rest of the day and wear long clothing .
 Your skin is already exhausted.

 Overnight, your hourglass will be refilled with sand and you can start again.